Extensible programming: Death of the historical movement

 Standish attributed the failure of the extensibility movement to the difficulty of programming successive extensions.
-An ordinary programmer might build a single shell of macros around a base language, but if a second shell of macros was to be built around that, the programmer would have to be intimately familiar with both the base language and the first shell; a third shell would require familiarity with the base and both the first and second shells; and so on.
-(Note that shielding the programmer from lower-level details is the intent of the abstraction movement that supplanted the extensibility movement.)
+A programmer might build a first shell of macros around a base language.
+Then, if a second shell of macros is built around that, any subsequent programmer must be intimately familiar with both the base language, and the first shell.
+A third shell would require familiarity with the base and both the first and second shells, and so on.
+Shielding a programmer from lower-level details is the intent of the abstraction movement that supplanted the extensibility movement.

 Despite the earlier presentation of Simula as extensible, by 1975, Standish's survey does not seem in practice to have included the newer abstraction-based technologies (though he used a very general definition of extensibility that technically could have included them).
-A 1978 history of programming abstraction from the invention of the computer to the (then) present day made no mention of macros, and gave no hint that the extensible languages movement had ever occurred.
+A 1978 history of programming abstraction from the invention of the computer until then, made no mention of macros, and gave no hint that the extensible languages movement had ever occurred.
 Macros were tentatively admitted into the abstraction movement by the late 1980s (perhaps due to the advent of hygienic macros), by being granted the pseudonym syntactic abstractions.